junaidahmed-One/junaidahmed-One/ReadMe.md

 # 💫 About Me:
 I'm currently working as a Software Engineer.
-I love building great products and solve problems.
+I love problem solving and be a part of complex technical challenge.

 ## 🌐 Socials: